paescebu/PolynomialRegressionSwift/README.md

 This is a fork of the https://github.com/KingIsulgard/iOS-Polynomial-Regression repository, just converted to Swift.

-You have to give an array of CGPoint and the desired order of polynomial you would like to aquire.
+You have to give an array of CGPoint and the desired degree of polynomial you would like to aquire.
 The function will return an Array containing the polynomial coefficients.

 ## Overview
 * [Features](#features)